dpwoert/magic-circle/readme.md

 **🎥 Recordings** Render your content into a screen recording by exporting it frame by frame without lag.
 Enabling you to export videos in high quality without loss of quality or jankiness like for example a manual screen recording would.

+**🎬 Timelines** Create a timeline with keyframed values based on your variables.
+Use it to experiment with values or create production-ready animations.

 **⏲ Performance measurements** Measures and displays performance metrics like Frames Per Second and memory usage so you always know if you're project runs smoothly.

 **🛠 Custom plugins** Since all projects are unique, some projects need custom plugins that might not exists yet.
 Make your own if needed, or use community plugins.